 • Revenues from motor vehicle licensing fees, motor fuel taxes, and the motor vehicle sales tax are deposited into the Highway Users Tax Distribution Fund (HUTDF) and are constitutionally dedicated to road and bridge projects and maintenance.
 After a 5% set aside, twenty-nine percent of these funds are distributed to counties; out of this 29 percent share, counties are required to provide funding and maintenance not only for the CSAH but also for CSAH that run through cities with a population of less than 5000.

 • Any proceeds from state taxes on motor fuel also go into the HUTDF.
 A portion of these proceeds is dedicated to the county state-aid highway fund for allocation to counties for highway purposes.
-A county must use its portion of the revenues from the state tax on gasoline for the management and maintenance of forest roads
+A county must use its portion of the revenues from the state tax on gasoline for the management and maintenance of forest roads.

 • The first $32M in revenue from the leased motor vehicle sales tax is deposited in the State General Fund.
 Revenues above this amount are split between some metro counties and Greater MN Transit.